symfony-cmf/symfony-cmf-docs/bundles/simple_cms/rendering.rst

-If you have the CreateBundle enabled, you can also output the document with RDFa annotations, allowing you to edit the content as well as the tags in the frontend.
-The most simple form is the following twig block:
+If you have the CreateBundle enabled, you can also output the document with RDFa annotations, allowing you to edit the content as well as the tags in the front-end.
+The most simple form is the following Twig block:

 .. code-block:: jinja